Head of Department

 Tel: 64 3 479 8793

-Will Sweetman is Senior Lecturer in Asian Religions.
-He has degrees in Philosophy, Religious Studies, and Theology from the Universities of Lancaster and Cambridge.
+Will Sweetman studied Philosophy, Religious Studies, and Theology at the Universities of Lancaster and Cambridge.
 He has taught at universities in London and Newcastle, and held research fellowships at the University of Halle (Germany) and the University of Cambridge.
 Will has published three books and several articles on historical and theoretical aspects of the study of Hinduism.
 He is founding editor of the journal Relegere: Studies in Religion and Reception and a Fellow of the New Zealand India Research Institute.
-In the second semester of 2013, Will will be on research leave.

 Click on the paper code for further information about the paper, including prescriptions and timetables.